 Open a folder you want to apply its view settings to all folders.

-Customize this folder's column width, Group by, Sort by, and layout view settings to how you want.
+Customize this folder's columns, column width, Group by, Sort by, and layout view settings to how you want.

 Click/tap on the See more (3 dots) button on the command bar, and click/tap on Options. (see screenshot below)

 Click/tap on the View tab, and click/tap on the Apply to Folders button. (see screenshot below)

 If you have This PC or a library open, Apply to Folders will be grayed out.